hung-doan/HowItWorkDotNetDependencyInjection/docs/what-is-dependency-injection.md

-**Then, DJ come into play to save your life:**
+**Then, DI come into play to save your life:**

 **Boss:** Change `LogService` to  `MorePowerfulLogService`, you have one second!

-**Me:** Hey DJ, My boss don't like the old LogService, please switch to MorePowerfulLogService.
+**Me:** Hey DI, My boss don't like the old LogService, please switch to MorePowerfulLogService.
 We have one second

-**DJ:** The challenge accepted.
+**DI:** The challenge accepted.
 It's done, one second as expected.

 `HAPPY ENDING`